sinclairzx81/typebox/readme.md

                                                    // }
 ```

-### Coverage
+### Compatibility

 [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) | [JSON Schema Compliance Suite](https://github.com/sinclairzx81/json-schema-compliance-suite)

-TypeBox has broad support for all JSON Schema drafts and is heavily tested against the official JSON Schema Test Suite.
-TypeBox targets modern versions of the specification, but supports legacy drafts as well: legacy semantics are honored unless they conflict with a modern specification, in which case the modern behavior takes precedence.
+TypeBox supports all versions of JSON Schema and is heavily tested against the official JSON Schema Test Suite.
+It prioritizes compatibility with modern specifications while also maintaining broad support for legacy versions provided their semantics are not in conflict with modern specifications.

 | Spec | 3 | 4 | 6 | 7 | 2019-09 | 2020-12 | v1 |
 |:-----|:--|:--|:--|:--|:--|:--|:--|